Thinking about living in Munich as an expat? With our tips and tricks, you'll be well prepared for your new life in the Bavarian capital.

 As already mentioned, the search is very difficult; it is not uncommon for 100 applicants to apply for a publicly advertised apartment!
 What's more, many apartments that become available are passed on under the table and don't even find their way onto public housing portals.
 As everywhere else in the world, contacts are invaluable when looking for an apartment.
 Also take advantage of the opportunities offered by social media.
 For example, there are several groups on Facebook where current tenants are looking for a successor.

-If you are still having difficulty finding accommodation or have very specific ideas about your future home, it may be a good idea to hire a real estate agent to help you find accommodation.
-If he or she is successful, an agency fee (broker's commission) will be payable.
+If you still have difficulty finding accommodation, or have very specific ideas about your future home, it is advisable to hire a real estate agent to help you find a place to live.
+If he or she is successful, a fee (broker's commission) will be payable.
+In addition to estate agents, there are also numerous providers of so-called relocation services, who not only help with the search for accommodation but also provide advice and assistance with administrative procedures.

 Residence registration